-Faced with dark mornings, gloomy afternoons and even darker evenings, it can be really hard to motivate yourself to run outside in the colder months.
-And while we're officially over the shortest day (hoorah!), outfitting yourself with the right kit can make a big difference from now until spring.
+Faced with darker mornings and gloomier evenings, it can be really hard to motivate yourself to run outside in the colder months.
+But outfitting yourself with the right kit can make a big difference.

-Best Garmin deals leggings, a running gilet Nylon, 18% Elastane waterproof jacket are all great pieces of winter running gear, the key to running in the cold is really all in the accessories.
-Yep, we're talking a and, of course, a pair of running gloves While a pair of.
+While a pair of leggings, a running gilet or even a waterproof jacket Only one colour option winter running gear, the key to running in the cold is really all in the accessories.
+Yep, we're talking a winter running beanie and, of course, a pair of running gloves.

 Your legs and your body warm up pretty fast, but the hands can really suffer – especially if you suffer from Raynaud's.
 Even if your body warms up, sufferers may find their hands getting colder and colder as the blood flow moves away from the peripheries.
-So keep out there and at it, and make sure your autumn/winter running wardrobe is well stocked, with our recommendations of the best running gloves.
+So make sure your autumn/winter running wardrobe is well stocked with our recommendations of the best running gloves below.

 What everyone's reading